EnvisionIot/developer_bootcamp/Developer_Bootcamp_EN/5_Application_Development/Java_tutorial/creating_web_project.md

    }
    ```

-The parameter configuration for the application development is now completed.
-See the following screen capture.
+The parameter configuration for the application development is now completed, and should look like this:

 ![](media/completed_configuration.png)

-## Step 4: Testing the Configured Parameters
+## Step 4: Test the Configured Parameters

 1. Open the `src/test/java/com.example.batteryweb` directory and create a class named `AppConfigTests`.

-2. In the created `AppConfigTests` class, enter the following code.
+2. In the created `AppConfigTests` class, enter the following codes:

    ```java
    package com.example.batteryweb;